miraland-labs/solarti-program-library/token-collection/README.md

 - Group tokens must be NFTs (0 decimals, 1 supply)
 - Group tokens must have metadata
-- Member tokens can be any SPL token, but must have metadata
+- Member tokens can be any Solarti token, but must have metadata
 - Member tokens can be part of multiple collections

 ## Demonstration